-The short barrel of the musketoon limited its accuracy, so pirates would have used this gun only when they were close to their victims.
-Like the longer musket, it was fired from the shoulder, but the short barrel made the musketoon easier to handle on a cramped, pitching deck on the high seas.
+MUSKETOON

+The short barrel of

+the musketoon limited its

+accuracy, so pirates would have

+used this gun only when they were

+close to their victims.
+Like the longer

+musket, it was fired from the shoulder, but the

+short barrel made the musketoon easier to handle

+on a cramped, pitching deck.